 A small breath in the bottle, a toxic and singular presence, an all-powerful and concrete building material for reality.
 Kpayo — locally distilled from crude oil taken from multinational corporations operating on river Niger Delta, sold on almost every street in West Africa.
 Our beating heart and life’s very flame, a mirror with no boundaries drawn on maps or continents.

+In Dark Atlas the various forms of fossil energy are entangled to other forms of energy — which, in a manner similar to these petrol bottles, act as casings, which contain and transmit an energy and power stored within them.
 These images portray the reality of the energy industry as a contract, in which oil, an essence hidden within the earth and weaved into the fabric of society, reflects our existence and beliefs, becomes individual and visible.

 The real and tangible omnipresence of energy provides a perspective on our dependence on energy — what is possible, and what requires to be reorganised.